/ /

 Basically, if you’re planning on going to more than two US National Parks within a year, buy the annual America the Beautiful Pass.

-The Best Time to Hike in Washington State
+The Best Time to Go Hiking in Washington State

 Summer brings blue skies and warmer days, making it the best time to visit, especially if you’re planning to go hiking in Washington.